keanehatescoding/strathmore_docs/First year Second Semester Notes/Computer Networks/ARP and ICMPv6 ND.md

 ## Arp on the same LAN
-Address resolution protocol or simply ARP is used to find the mac address of the a node from it's known ipv4 address i.e. resolve ipv4 addresses to mac addresses.
-When the source ip is sending the frame it puts the broadcast address -> __FF.FF.FF.FF.FF.FF__ as it's destination mac address
+ARP is used to find the mac address of the a target node by using it's known ipv4 address i.e. resolve ipv4 addresses to mac addresses.
+When the source node is sending the frame it sets the destination mac address as __FF.FF.FF.FF.FF.FF__.
+This in turn makes every switch broadcast the frame to all other ethernets except the one that delivered the frame.
-When a switch sees this it broadcasts frame to all interfaces except the incoming interface.
-Each node process the frame but node with the destination mac address responds with his mac address.
+Each node process the frame but node with the destination ip address responds with his mac address.
+This is then forwarded to the original source mac address by the switch and then it add's it to it's arp table.
+This way the two nodes can communicate to each other.
 ## IPv6 NH/ Network Discovery
 Ipv6 uses ICMPv6 Network Discovery to find the destination mac address as IPv4 uses ARP to find the destination mac address of the other node.